openfisca/biryani/docs/source/index.rst

 >>> errors
 {'password': u'Password mismatch', 'email': u'An email must contain exactly one "@"'}

-See :doc:`web-form-tutorial` for a complete explanation of this example.
+See :doc:`tutorial1-web-form` for a complete explanation of this example.

 Documentation